metruzanca/zanca.dev-gatsby/content/blog/personal-portfolio-blog-gatsby-netlify-cms/index.md

   })
 ```

+> For code blocks that have both language and diffing highlighting (like github does), you can do that with prism.js.
+(Gatsby comes with it out of the box) Instead of setting the language to e.g. js, you can use diff-js

 ### Adding commets

 Next up is adding support for comments.
 Theres this really nice project called [utteranc.es](https://utteranc.es/) which allows you to use GitHub issue comments for blog post comments.
 For anything but a developer blog, this would be inconvenient.
 However since this is indeed a developer blog, I feel like this is a great addition to the setup.